corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data List<Party> businessNetworkMembers = getMembers();

-            // Check that the party who wishes to engage in automatic recovery is part of the business network if (!businessNetworkMembers.contains(session.counterparty)) {
+            // Check that the party who wishes to engage in automatic recovery is part of the Business Network if (!businessNetworkMembers.contains(session.counterparty)) {
-                throw AutomaticRecoveryException("Only parties in this business network are eligible for recovery.");
+                throw AutomaticRecoveryException("Only parties in this Business Network are eligible for recovery.");
             }

             // Initiate a subFlow to kick off reconciliation with all parties retrieved